Lorenzschaef/HelpPagesBundle/readme.md

 -------------------------

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project.

+The bundle depends on the KnpMarkdownBundle, so you have to register that as well, if you haven't already.

 ```php
 <?php